NRC's Research Integrity Policy

 An allegation may be impossible to pursue without further information, which cannot be obtained because either the Source is anonymous and the facts are not publicly available nor otherwise independently verifiable, or the Source refuses or is unable to provide additional information.
 NRC will not pursue an anonymous allegation without separate substantiating information.

-When this is the case, the process may be halted upon submission of a written report to the responsible VP (if this VP is not the Head of the Response), the General Manager of the Portfolio concerned and the Secretary General.
+When this is the case, the process may be halted upon submission of a written report to the responsible VP (if this VP is not the Head of the Response), the Director General of the research centre concerned and the Secretary General.
 The Head of the Response will also inform the Source in writing that the process is not being pursued.
 The person targeted by the allegations (the "Respondent") will be informed that the process is not being pursued if, and only if, that person is already aware of the allegation.

 It should be noted that mere weakness of information is not a reason for halting the process at this stage, since the next stage is dedicated to the collection of relevant information.